Ph.D. 1976, M.A. 1972, Bryn Mawr, B.A. 1970, Amherst.

 Selected Articles and Book Chapters:

-In press “Showing Too Much or Too Little: Predicaments of Painting Indigenous Presence in Central Australia.”
+2014 “Showing Too Much or Too Little: Predicaments of Painting Indigenous Presence in Central Australia.”
 In Glenn Penny and Laura Graham, eds.
 Performing Indigeneity.
 University of Nebraska Press.
+Pp. 351-389.

 2013 “Disturbances in the Field: Exhibiting Aboriginal Art in the US.”
 Special Issue, Journal of Sociology. vol. 43 (2-3): 151-172